Comfort meets sustainability in Allbirds' new activewear collection | CNN Underscored

-The Allbirds Natural Run Collection, which became officially available on Tuesday, is unique in that it doesn’t rely mainly on polyester as the main fabric for the line.
+The Allbirds Natural Run Collection, which officially became available on Tuesday, Aug.
+17, is unique in that it doesn’t rely mainly on polyester as the main fabric for the line.
 Instead, Allbirds spent thousands of hours of testing to find which materials would have a low-carbon impact without compromising on breathability and the ability to wick sweat and dry quickly.
-The result was a blend of Eucalyptus tree fibers and Merino wool, which is known to reduce odor, stretch with the body and keep you dry.
+The result was a blend of eucalyptus tree fibers and merino wool, which is known to reduce odor, stretch with the body and keep you dry.
 Both materials can be found in Allbirds’ other beloved shoes and apparel, which is often what sets them apart from other competitors on the market.

 - Women’s Natural Run Form Tank ($68; allbirds.com)